eric62369/hh-webrtcserver/README.md

         - Take your built docker image, and spin up as many container instances as you want
     - docker build .
         - image needs updating based on the Dockerfile
-    - docker build . && docker compose up
+    - npx tsc && docker build . && docker compose up
     - docker exec -t -i nakama-nakama-1 /bin/bash
         - bash window for docker
     - docker ps -a